 Welcome back to Tummy Toning Tuesday!

-Let's review the 4-Step Tupler Technique® that rehabilitates a diastasis recti, or separation of the outermost abdominal muscles.
+Let's review the 4-Step Tupler Technique® that rehabilitates a diastasis recti, or separation of the outermost abdominal muscles, often caused by pregnancy.

 The 4-Step Tupler Technique® includes:

 - Tupler Technique® Exercises (Elevator, Contracting & Headlifts)

 - Using your abdominals correctly with activities of daily living